 So, we’re fully operational with no drop-off in our ability to work with you — assuming you can deal with hearing our kids, dogs, and cats in the background of conference calls we usually schedule for office days.

 That said, we understand if you are not.
-We’re doing our best to be flexible as we navigate screen shares and longer conference calls.
+We’re doing our best to be flexible as we navigate screen shares and longer conference calls in light of the COVID-19 pandemic.
 We understand if your normal environment is not remote, and we’re adjusting to help however we can.
 We can’t help with much beyond your marketing efforts, but we can at least make that part of your world easy during this time.

 We’re missing the time together in the office, and we miss seeing our clients, but we’ve done our best to keep our culture alive while we’re fully remote.
 Last Friday, we did a remote team lunch (see a few of the lunches and some of our smiling faces here).
 We’re contemplating how we can do some other remote events with clients and partners if this situation extends on.

-I have lots of thoughts on how to keep your marketing efforts moving during this very odd time (hint: don’t try to “newshack” this very serious pandemic), but I’ll save them for another post.
+I have lots of thoughts on how to keep your marketing efforts moving during this very odd time (hint: don’t try to “newshack” this very serious COVID-19 pandemic), but I’ll save them for another post.
 For now, do what you can to stay healthy and be kind to each other.
+And if contact us today if you’re in need of some marketing assistance.